Dodgers vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 - In their last 10 games with a total, the Dodgers and their opponents are 7-3-0 when it comes to hitting the over.

-- Sportsbooks have not set a spread for any of the Dodgers' last 10 games.
-Los Angeles games have gone over the run total six times in a row, and the average total during this span was 8.2 runs.
+- The Dodgers have not played a game with a spread over their last 10 outings.
+Los Angeles games have gone over the run total seven times in a row, and the average total in this streak was 8.3 runs.

 Dodgers Betting Records & Stats

-- The Dodgers have a 12-12 record in games they were favored on the moneyline (winning 50% of those games).
+- The Dodgers have gone 12-12 in games they were listed as the moneyline favorite (winning 50% of those games).

-- The implied moneyline probablility in this matchup gives the Dodgers a 59.2% chance to win.
+- Los Angeles has gone 8-9 (winning 47.1% of its games) when playing as moneyline favorites of -150 or shorter.

+- Based on this contest's moneyline, the Dodgers' implied win probability is 60%.

-- Los Angeles has played in 26 games with an over/under set, and have combined with its opponents to go over the total 15 times (15-10-1).
+- Los Angeles has had an over/under set by oddsmakers 26 times, and have combined with opponents to go over the total in 15 of those games (15-10-1).

-- The Dodgers have had a spread set for just one outing this season, and they did not cover.
+- The Dodgers have had a spread set for only one contest this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.